openfisca/openfisca-doc/coding-the-legislation/40_legislation_evolutions.md

 [Read more about how to code parameters](./legislation_parameters.md#parameters-and-time).

-## Variable defined only for until a specific date
+## Variable defined until a specific date

 As the legislation evolves, some fiscal or benefit mechanism appear and disapear.
 For every variable, you can specify the attribute `end`; it defines until when this variable makes sense.